polterguy/polterguy.github.io/getting-started/index.md

 ## Using the source code version

-Clone the repository, make sure you've got .Net version 10 installed and the latest version of NodeJS, and enter the _"backend"_ and _"frontend"_ folders with two terminal windows, and execute the following commands in the respective terminals.
+Clone [the Magic repository](https://github.com/polterguy/magic){:target="_blank"}, make sure you've got .Net version 10 installed and the latest version of NodeJS, and enter the _"backend"_ and _"frontend"_ folders with two terminal windows, and execute the following commands in the respective terminals.

 1. `dotnet run`
 2. `npm install && npm run dev`